-Under each post, you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
+Under each post you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
 Click on the globe or padlock to choose the privacy settings for your post.
 You can set the default privacy level for your posts under Preferences > Other > Posting Privacy.

 - Public means that everyone can see your post.
 It will appear on your list of posts and in your followers' Home timelines.
 Your stand-alone posts and self-replies that are public will appear in your list of toots, in your followers' Home timelines, in the public local and federated timelines, and in the Mentions of anyone you mention by username.
 Your replies that are public will appear in your list of toots and replies (not the primary list of toots; it's a separate list!), in the Home timelines of any of your followers who also follow the person you're replying to, and in the Mentions of anyone you mention by username. - Unlisted means that everyone can see your post, but it won't appear on the public timelines either Local or Federated.
-Other than that, Unlisted posts behave exactly like Public posts. - Followers-Only means that only people who follow you and people mentioned in the post can see your post in their timelines or on your profile page.
+Other than that, Unlisted posts behave exactly like Public posts.

+- Followers-Only means that only people who follow you and people mentioned in the post can see your post in their timelines or on your profile page.
 If someone who doesn't follow you views your profile, they won't see your followers-only posts.
 For your followers, followers-only posts behave exactly like Unlisted posts.
-Your followers-only posts that mention another user will also appear in that user's mentions, even if they don't follow you! - Mentioned People Only means exactly that: only people who are mentioned in your post can see it, and every person who's mentioned can see it (unless they've blocked or muted you).
+Your followers-only posts that mention another user will also appear in that user's mentions, even if they don't follow you! - Private means that only people who are mentioned in your post can see it.
 It will appear in their mentions and, on Mastodon servers above version 3.0, will appear in their Direct Messages column.